sweenejp/biology-message-board/pages/teachers/johnston.md

 phoneNumber: 651-323-1494
 officeHours: ""
 ---
 Welcome to the wonderful world of biology!
-I am beyond excited to open your minds to the curious anextrardinaryysterious ways of living things!
+I am beyond excited to open your minds to the curious and sometimes mysterious ways of living things!

 ![](/static/img/screen-shot-2020-09-08-at-9.16.51-am.png)